etbrem/EasySailBot/README.md

 Transmission client [listening on port 9091](https://github.com/transmission/transmission/blob/main/docs/Web-Interface.md) (or change create_transmission_rpc() in transmission_ctl.py)
 Make sure to check the "Web interface" when [installing Transmission](https://transmissionbt.com/download).

+In order to convert video files [ffmpeg](https://www.ffmpeg.org/about.html) must be available.
+You can download and extract a zip [from here](https://github.com/BtbN/FFmpeg-Builds/releases) into the same directory as the bot.